faisalmemon/ios-crash-dump-analysis-book/examples/snapchat_wake_ios/wake_up_explanation.md

 Exception Message:   (Limit 150/sec) Observed 195/sec over 300 secs
 ```

-We also get a `Bad magic` value in the crash report followed by a snapshot of what was running at the point of termination.
+We also get a `Bad magic` value in the Crash Report followed by a snapshot of what was running at the point of termination.

 We can see many threads running, related to Networking, Audio, and Video.
 We can guess that this application does its own heavy lifting in terms of presenting a video feed and this system level type code is either faulty or has a performance problem.